sule0010/web-app/PROPOSAL.md

 # Simple Game

-A very simple HTML5 game in which u can move the character in any direction and once he touches an enemy the game resets.
+A simple maze HTML5 game where the player figures his/her way to reach the goal.
+The player will be timed keeping records of who finsihes the the maze the fastest.

 ### Features

 - Easy responsive controls.
+-

 ## Learning goals